trackdex/trackdex-obsidian/docs/TECHNICAL_DESIGN.md

 ## 13. Logging and diagnostics

-- Local rotating log files in plugin data directory.
+- Local rotating log files in `.obsidian/plugins/trackdex-obsidian/logs/`.
 - Rotation policy hardcoded: **5 files x 1 MB**.
 - No automatic upload/telemetry.
 - Error UI shows short message + expandable technical details.
+- Logs and index files live under the plugin data directory and may be included in vault sync depending on the user's sync tool/settings. v1 does not automatically exclude them from sync; README documents the location and size controls.

 Suggested log events:
 - scan start/end,